sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+4/6/16
+---
+A colleague and I had a meeting about a project we are both working on that we are really nervous about, and he said to me, "You know, sometimes I get really scared that we're just going to fail.
+But then I feel better because you and [other coworker] are really smart, so we'll be okay."
+This colleague is really senior compared to me, so it meant a lot to hear that from him!

 4/2/16
 ---
 The feedback from my talk was amazing!
 Also, I made my first commit (and I do hope not my last) to Russell's Batavia project.
 It was small, but I got to ring the gong at the DjangoCon Europe sprint.